In this guide

 - Podium finisher markets

-- DNF/retirement markets for venues where mechanical failures occur frequently
+- DNF/retirement markets at tracks where mechanical failure is common

 F1 Prediction Market Edge

-- Setup and practice data: Friday running provides signals about Saturday qualifying and Sunday race pace before the broader market has digested the information
+- Setup and practice data: Friday session telemetry frequently signals Saturday qualifying and Sunday race performance ahead of broader market repricing

-- Weather modeling: Precipitation fundamentally reshuffles the competitive hierarchy — superior meteorological forecasting versus prevailing market sentiment yields advantages
+- Weather modelling: Precipitation shifts the competitive hierarchy substantially — superior meteorological forecasting versus market sentiment yields advantage

 FAQ